Syllogism: Categorical

-More modern logicians allow some variation.
 Each of the premises has one term in common with the conclusion: in a major premise, this is the major term (i.e., the predicate of the conclusion); in a minor premise, this is the minor term (i.e., the subject of the conclusion).
 For example:

 Major premise: All humans are mortal.

 Minor premise: All Greeks are humans.

 Conclusion/Consequent: All Greeks are mortal.

 Each of the three distinct terms represents a category.
 From the example above, humans, mortal, and Greeks: mortal is the major term, and Greeks the minor term.
 The premises also have one term in common with each other, which is known as the middle term; in this example, humans.
 Both of the premises are universal, as is the conclusion.